HackBrexit/MinistersUnderTheInfluence/src/python/datapreprocessor/README.md

    - Attendees of meeting (a name or list of names, formatted arbitrarily)
    - Purpose of meeting

-A log file is created in the location the script is run named "csv_file_reader.log" which contains some debugging information.

 Running from the command line: